 Children today are born with toxins in their bodies.
 In a 2004 study, the Environmental Working Group found that 287 toxins were present in the umbilical cords of newborn babies.
 Many organic chemicals are suspected of causing, or are known to cause, cancer in humans.
-Other effects include eye, nose, and throat irritation; headaches, loss of coordination, nausea; damage to the liver, kidney and central nervous system.
+Other effects oxins in the Home include eye, nose, and throat irritation; headaches; loss of coordination; nausea; and damage to the liver, kidneys, and central nervous system.

-Steps to Reduce Exposure
+Steps to Reduce Exposure:

-- Throw away partially used containers of old or unneeded chemicals safely because gases can leak from closed containers - Only use chemicals in well-ventilated areas bring it outdoors or open up the windows to let some fresh air in - Ban smoking in the home cigarette smoke contains benzene, a known human carcinogen - Air out your dry-cleaned clothes outside before bringing them into the house - Avoid plug-ins or air fresheners - o Baking soda or vinegar with lemon juice in small dishes absorbs odors around the house - Prevent cooking odors by simmering vinegar on the stove while cooking (1 tbsp. in 1 cup water) - o Grind up a slice of lemon in the garbage disposal - \circ $\;$ Simmer water and cinnamon or other spices on the stove $\;$ - \circ $\,$ Place bowls of scented dried herbs and flowers in a room http://www.epa.gov/iaq/voc.html http://blog.coldwellbanker.com - photo
+- Throw away partially used containers of old or unneeded chemicals safely because gases can leak from closed containers. - Only use chemicals in well-ventilated areas bring them outdoors or open up the windows to let some fresh air in. - Ban smoking in the home cigarette smoke contains benzene, a known human carcinogen. - Air out your dry-cleaned clothes outside before bringing them into the house. - Avoid plug-ins or air fresheners: - Baking soda or vinegar with lemon juice in small dishes absorbs odors around the - Prevent cooking odors by simmering vinegar on the stove while cooking (1 tbsp. in 1 cup water). - Grind up a slice of lemon in the garbage disposal. - o Simmer water and cinnamon or other spices on the stove. - Place bowls of scented dried herbs and flowers in a room.